An exponential map free implicit midpoint method for stochastic Lie-Poisson systems: Error analysis

 \section{Error analysis}

 In this section, we bound the strong and weak error of the scheme \eqref{eq:stochastic_midpoint_lp}.
 As it is derived from a well-studied integrator for Hamiltonian systems, the midpoint method, we can bound the convergence of the scheme \eqref{eq:stochastic_midpoint_lp} by the convergence properties of the midpoint method applied to the canonical Hamiltonian system.
 To this end, the first step is to verify the strong and weak convergence for the midpoint method \eqref{eq:stoch_midpoint_hamiltonian}.
 Strong and weak convergence, under several strong assumptions, have been established for stochastic Hamiltonian systems in, e.g.,~\cite{Milstein2004}.
-However, just as previously, we typically cannot assume as much on the coefficients and must so rely on the geometric structure of the stochastic Hamiltonian system \eqref{eq:hamsystem}.
+Here, we rely on the geometric structure of the stochastic Hamiltonian system \eqref{eq:hamsystem} to prove convergence and thereby avoid overly restrictive assumptions on the coefficients.
 Therefore, we use the same type of truncation argument as in the proof of \Cref{lem:upstairs_existence} to prove convergence of the implicit midpoint method applied to the system \eqref{eq:hamsystem}.

 As a first step to proving convergence, we have the following technical lemma, adapted from the Lie--Poisson case of \cite[Proposition 3.3]{brehier2023splitting}. \begin{lemma} Consider the stochastic Hamiltonian integrator $(Q_{n+1},P_{n+1}) = \Phi_h(Q_n,P_n)$ defined by \eqref{eq:stoch_midpoint_hamiltonian}.
-Then, it holds that for any initial value $(Q_0,P_0) \in T^*G$ for all $n \geq 0$ there exists an $R(Q_0,P_0)<\infty$ such that almost surely,
+Then, it holds that for any initial value $(Q_0,P_0) \in T^*G$ that there exists an $R(Q_0,P_0)<\infty$ such that almost surely,

 \end{lemma} \begin{proof} By \Cref{th:lpint}, the scheme \eqref{eq:stoch_midpoint_hamiltonian} descends to a Casimir preserving integrator, and for each step $\mu \circ \Phi_h(Q_n,P_n) = \mu((Q_{n+1},P_{n+1}))$ corresponds to a step with the Casimir preserving integrator on the dual of the algebra.
 Thus, for all $n \geq 1$, for an arbitrary Casimir $C$ with compact level sets